 General Rules of the Road for Motorcycles

 In Ohio, motorcycles must follow the standard rules of the road.
-Ohio law treats motorcyclists similarly to full-sized automobiles.
-This means that bikers have much the same responsibilities as do ordinary drivers.
-Of course, as a result, it also means that bikers have the same rights as do drivers.
+Ohio law treats motorcyclists similarly to full-sized automobiles, meaning bikers have much the same responsibilities as ordinary drivers.
+Of course, as a result, it also means that bikers have the same rights as drivers.
 Motorcyclists have every right control a full lane on the road, including on busy highways.

 Lane Sharing is Legal